-Businesses have access to some of the most influential and robust data analytics and machine learning tools in the market.
+Businesses can access some of the market’s most effective and robust data analytics and machine learning tools.

 There’s no doubt about that.

-Using these tools and techniques, organizations can assess the means and methods utilized to gather different types of data.
+Organizations can use these tools and techniques to assess the means and methods of gathering data types.

-A series of assessments with the intent of finding patterns of glitches and threats can help a business certainly develop actionable insights for cyber threat planning.
+A series of assessments intending to find patterns of glitches and threats can help a business develop actionable insights for cyber threat planning.

 For example, data analysis might help you understand that cyber threats happen from a particular network terminal.
 The patterns and instances of such risks can only be understood through practical data analytics, which needs data and robust analytical tools.